lelegard/cryptobench/README.md

 results.
 The execution times differ by 20 to 25% between the two.
 Each time the tests program is run, the results are from one set or the other.
-It is possible that the fastest results are obtained when the program runs on a Firestorm core and the other results are from an Icestorm core (an Apple MI chip contains cores of the two types).
+It is possible that the fastest results are obtained when the program runs on a Firestorm core and the other results are from an Icestorm core (an Apple M1 chip contains cores of the two types).
 The presented results for the M1 in the table above are from the fastest set.